Shawn Mendes and Camila Cabello Break Up After More Than 2 Years - E! Online

 Since they started dating in July 2019, the singers have been nearly inseparable.

-During the coronavirus pandemic, Shawn and Camila moved into a Miami home together, where they virtually performed their hit song.
+"It was the first time I was quiet and I was able to be like, ‘What is happening in this world and how do I feel about it and what can I do and where does this go from here?'"
+Shawn shared in a November 2020 interview with Apple Music's Zane Lowe.
+"That was the best gift I think I've ever, ever been given in my whole life."

-In recent weeks, the duo has been photographed kissing on the beach.
+Camila also learned a lot about herself during this time with Shawn, sharing in an Instagram post that he makes her feel "braver, wiser, and better."

-It seems this Cinderella star won't get her happily ever after with this Prince Charming after all.
+But it seems this Cinderella star won't get her happily ever after with this Prince Charming.